MisterTea/EternalTerminal/docs/protocol.md

 **et** may optionally connect to the destination server through a jumphost, enabling it to reach destinations that are not directly accessible.
 This is enabled by passing the `--jumphost` parameter or specified in the SSH config files.

-When a jumphost is enabled, **et** launches two `etterminal` processes, one on the jumphost and another on the desination.
+When a jumphost is enabled, **et** launches two `etterminal` processes, one on the jumphost and another on the destination.
 On the jumphost, `etterminal` is launched with the `--jump` parameter which configures it to launch in jumphost mode.

 When the `etterminal` jumphost launches, a UserJumphostHandler is created which connects to **etserver** the same way as a terminal: by sending a UserTerminalInfo packet.